sohilp2/Twitter-News-article-Recommendation/README.md

 In reality, we only observe documents.
 The other structures are hidden variables.
 Our goal to infer the hidden variables.

+A simple LDA algorithm is described below:

 ![Topic_model2](https://github.com/jayshah5696/News_article_recommendation/blob/master/Images/Topic_model2.png)

+Here,
-- Per-document topics proportions 𝜃_𝑑 is a multinomial distribution, which is generated from Dirichlet distribution parameterized by 𝛼.
+-Per-document topics proportions 𝜃_𝑑 is a multinomial distribution, which is generated from Dirichlet distribution parameterized by 𝛼.

-- Smilarly, topics 𝛽_𝑘 is also a multinomial distribution, which is generated from Dirichlet distribution parameterized by 𝜂.
+- Similarly, topics 𝛽_𝑘 is also a multinomial distribution, which is generated from Dirichlet distribution parameterized by 𝜂.

 - For each word 𝑛, its topic 𝑍_(𝑑,𝑛) is drawn from document topic proportions 𝜃_𝑑.
 Then, we draw the word 𝑊_(𝑑,𝑛) from the topic 𝛽_𝑘, where 𝑘=𝑍_(𝑑,𝑛).

-**Application in our problem**
+**Application to the recommendation problem**
+In our case, following approach to doing topic model is adopted:

-- Using LDA Mallet model for topic modelling of each individual cluster.
+- Instead of LDA, we have used LDA Mallet model for topic modelling of each individual cluster.
 It is more efficient than Gensim’s LDA package requiring O(corpus).
-- Tuning of number of topic for each cluster accomplished using the coherence measure: using C_v measure (combining normalized pointwise similarity and cosine similarity)
+- Tuning of number of topic for each cluster accomplished using the coherence measure: using C_v measure (combining normalized pointwise similarity and cosine similarity score).This measure (CV) combines the indirect cosine measure with the NPMI and the boolean sliding window.
+This combination has been overlooked so far in the literature.
+Also, the best direct coherence measure (CP) found by our study is a new combination.
-- There are 3 types of Topic Model gerneration
+- It is clearly seen that the LDA posterior probability model is intractable for exact solution.
+Hence, several bayesian approaches to solve the model are adopted.
+Popular ones include:
   1. EM
   2. Variational EM
   3. Full Gibbs estimating LDA generative model

-The best performing coherence measure (the most left column) is a new combination found by systematic study of the conguration space of  coherence measures.

-This measure (CV) combines the indirect cosine measure with the NPMI and the boolean sliding window.
-This combination has been overlooked so far in the literature.
-Also, the best direct coherence measure (CP) found by our study is a new combination.
+  4. Variational Bayes sampling (used in our case)

 **Topic Model Interactive Visualization**

+After following this approach, we get out tuned topic model for each cluster.
+An interactive way to viusalize the topics can be found in the following visualizations:

 [Interactive Vizualization of Topic model for Cluster 1](https://htmlpreview.github.io/?https://github.com/jayshah5696/News_article_recommendation/blob/master/lda.html)